Fsiban/Final_Project/README.md

 The results indicate that the Logistic regression model performs better as it produced more accurate results compared to the KNeighbours.

 - Imported the data from sklearn
-- Data visualisation
+- Data visualisation using pair plot

  ![alternativetext](pairplot.png)

-- Data visualisation using pair plot
+- Visualisation
+- Through visualisation we can see that the targets can be classified into the two classes.

 ![alternativetext](mean_radius_distribution.png)